Recognise - Assess - Treat

 A survey of pain education (Briggs et al) within undergraduate healthcare studies estimated that ‘the identification, assessment and treatment of pain represent less than 1% of the university-based teaching for healthcare professionals’.

-The EPM course was developed by Roger Gouke and Wayne Morriss (ANZCA) to fulfill a training need in less-developed countries.
+The EPM course was developed by Roger Gouke and Wayne Morriss (ANZCA) to fulfil a training need in less-developed countries.
 It was subsequently adapted for medical student use by Linda Huggins (Auckland, NZ).
 Since 2014, we have been using the EPM structure in the UK as a mechanism for training medical students, postgraduate doctors and a variety of allied healthcare professionals in pain management.

 Within the RAT structure, all aspects of acute, chronic and complex pain can be taught in a clear and concise way.
 There is no other such structure available in the widely published literature and therefore, we believe that RAT fills a gap in previous training.